-In May 2014, we received from the South Australian Minister for Mineral Resources and Energy notice of the approval of our application for the modification and six-month extension of the work commitment relating to the License.
+In February 2015 we received from the South Australian Minister for Mineral Resources and Energy notice of the approval of our application a second six-month extension of the work commitment relating to the License.
+In May 2014, we received from this agency notice of the approval of our application for the modification and an initial six-month extension of the work commitment relating to the License.

 Until this modification and extension, our remaining work commitment involved the following:

-- Year 2 ending about October 26, 2014 Conduct a new 2D seismic survey totaling at least 250 kilometers. - Year 3 ending about October 26, 2015 Acquire new 3D seismic data totaling at least 400 square kilometers and drill two wells - Year 4 ending about October 26, 2016 Drill five wells - Year 5 ending about October 26, 2017 Drill five wells
+- ► Year 2 ending about October 26, 2014 Conduct a new 2D seismic survey totalling at least 250 kilometers. - Year 3 ending about October 26, 2015 Acquire new 3D seismic data totalling at least 400 square kilometers and drill two wells - ► Year 4 ending about October 26, 2016 Drill five wells - ► Year 5 ending about October 26, 2017 Drill five wells